 The dropshipping model is profitable, but the margins are generally small.
 So, is dropshipping worth it?
 Well, dropshippers make money by selling larger quantities and keeping their overhead costs low.
 Luckily, dropshipping businesses can scale much more quickly than traditional ones.
 This means they can increase eCommerce sales more easily without needing to invest in warehousing or employees.

 One way that dropshippers make money is by using a method known as drop surfing.
-This involves picking a product and searching wholesale directories to find wholesalers that sell the product at the lowest cost.
-Then, you turn around and sell it at the same price as other dropshippers, maximizing the profit from each sale.
+This involves picking a product and searching a wholesale directory to learn how to find vendors that sell the product at the lowest cost.
+Then, you turn around and sell it at the same price as other dropshippers, maximizing the dropshipping profit margin from each sale.
 This is key in understanding how to make money dropshipping.

 How To Incorporate Dropshipping Into Your Business